otrv4/otrv4/architecture-decisions/005-mix-key.md

 This key has a 128-bit security level according to Table 2: Comparable strengths in NIST’s Recommendation for Key Management, page 53 [\[3\]](#references).

-*generateDH function - generateDH()*
+**generateDH function: generateDH()**

 Generates a `A_i` and a `a_i`.

-*DH function - DH(a_i, B_i)*
+**DH function: DH(a_i, B_i)**

 Given `a_i`, a secret key, and `B_i`, a public key, generates a shared secret value: `k_dh`.

-*Key Derivation Function - SHA3-256(k_dh)*
+**Key Derivation Function: SHA3-256(k_dh)**

 Given a 3072-bit `k_dh`, generates a 256-bit SHA3-256 byte array: `mix_key`.

-*Key Derivation Function - SHA3-256(mix_key)*
+**Key Derivation Function: SHA3-256(mix_key)**

 Given `mix_key`, generates a 256-bit SHA3-256 byte array: a new `mix_key`.

 #### Considerations

 Transmitting the 3072-bit DH public key will increase the time to exchange messages.
 To mitigate this, the key won’t be transmitted every time the root and chain keys are changed.
 Instead, this key will be computed with a DH function every third time and the interim keys will be derived from the previous `mix_key`.
-To prevent dropped messages, when generating new DH keys, the public key will be sent in every message of that ratchet.
+After generating new DH keys, the new public key will be sent in every message of that ratchet in order to allow transmission even if one of the messages is dropped.

 The mix key is to be mixed in at the root level with the ECDH key.